Veterans group taking action after vandals damage Veterans Memorial Park in Mentor

 "Helping out is what we do.
 It's for veterans and that's what we're all about.
 Our goal is to help the veterans of Lake County.
 We would just like to keep providing a nice place for the people of Mentor to come and enjoy," Honaker said.

-Honaker, an army veteran who served in Afghanistan, has a message for the vandals.
+Honaker, an Army veteran who served in Afghanistan, has a message for the vandals.

 "Grow up and maybe after they realize what they've done and what it means to people, maybe it won't happen anymore," Honaker said.